FolkerKinzel/Uris/README.md

 [![NuGet](https://img.shields.io/nuget/v/FolkerKinzel.Uris)](https://www.nuget.org/packages/FolkerKinzel.Uris/)
 [![GitHub](https://img.shields.io/github/license/FolkerKinzel/Uris)](https://github.com/FolkerKinzel/Uris/blob/master/LICENSE)

-## .NET library that supports working with URIs
+## .NET library that supports working with "data" URLs (RFC 2397)

 [Project Reference and Release Notes](https://github.com/FolkerKinzel/Uris/releases/tag/v5.2.1)

-The library supports:
+The library contains:
-- The "data" URL scheme ([RFC 2397](https://datatracker.ietf.org/doc/html/rfc2397)) that allows to embed data into a URI.
-The static `DataUrl` class allows
+- The static `DataUrl` class that supports the "data" URL scheme ([RFC 2397](https://datatracker.ietf.org/doc/html/rfc2397)) that allows to embed data into a URI.
+It allows
-  - building such URIs from files, byte arrays or text,
+  - building "data" URLs from files, byte arrays or text,
   - parsing "data" URL strings as `DataUrlInfo` structs in order to examine their content without having to allocate a lot of sub-strings, and to enable the comparison of "data" URLs for equality,
   - retrieving the embedded data from "data" URL strings,
   - retrieving an appropriate file type extension for the embedded data.